mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ## Two-Region Model Example

-This section will walk through the simple example provided in `"Mimi.jl/test/sim/test_defsim.jl"`.
+This section will walk through a simple example of how to define a simulation, run the simulation for a given model, and access the outputs.

 ### Step 1.
 Setup
 First, set up for the tutorial as follows with the necessary packages and `main.jl` script for the two-region example.
 You should have `Mimi` installed by now, and if you do not have `Distributions`, take a moment to add that package using by entering `]` to enter the [Pkg REPL](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html) mode and then typing `add Distributions`.